Join for FREE

 History and Use

-The refuge comprises nearly 50,000 acres of coastal Tamaulipan brush, grasslands, lomas, and tidal flats.
+The refuge was established in 1946 and comprises nearly 50,000 acres of coastal Tamaulipan brush, grasslands, lomas, and tidal flats.
 Management techniques are slowly replacing some of the original vegetation, destroyed by cattle ranching and agriculture in the 1800s and 1900s.
 Only about 5% of the original vegetation remains, but native brush for ocelot and other brushland wildlife is being replanted, wetlands are being replaced, and farming for wildlife is ongoing to help the wintering geese and sandhill cranes by leaving the entire crop for them.

 Areas of Interest